Steven-M-Hill/PCHiC-specificity-score-analysis/README.md

 **PCHiC_peak_matrix_cutoff5.txt**<br />
 Available to download from the Open Science Framework repository associated with the paper.<br />
 Direct link to file: https://osf.io/63hh4/.<br />
 This file contains the Promoter Capture Hi-C peak matrix consisting of CHiCAGO scores for all interactions that pass a cutoff of >=5 in at least one cell type.
-For further details of the contents of formatting of this file, see https://osf.io/cn4k8/.
+For further details of the contents and formatting of this file, see https://osf.io/cn4k8/.

 **GeneExpressionMatrix.txt**<br />
 Available to download from the Open Science Framework repository associated with the paper.<br />